reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 ### SuspenseList {#suspenselist}

-`<SuspenseList>` is the last pattern that's related to orchestracting loading states.
+`<SuspenseList>` is the last pattern that's related to orchestrating loading states.

 Consider this example: